carbon-language/carbon-lang/llvm/docs/ExceptionHandling.rst

 indicating where the active exception will unwind to next.

 Each of these new EH pad instructions has a way to identify which action should be considered after this action.
-The ``catchswitch`` and ``terminatepad`` instructions are terminators, and have a unwind destination operand analogous to the unwind destination of an invoke.
+The ``catchswitch`` instruction is a terminator and has an unwind destination operand analogous to the unwind destination of an invoke.
 The ``cleanuppad`` instruction is not a terminator, so the unwind destination is stored on the ``cleanupret`` instruction instead.
 Successfully executing a catch handler should resume normal control flow, so neither ``catchpad`` nor ``catchret`` instructions can